cr-eative-dev/Polkadot-Staking-Rewards-Analyzer/README.md

 ## License

-this project is licensed under the MIT License - see the LICENSE file for details.# polkadot-staking-rewards-analyzer
+this project is licensed under the MIT License - see the LICENSE file for details.